 - Control diabetes.
 If not properly controlled, diabetes can lead to significant heart damage including heart attacks and death.
 You can control diabetes through a healthy diet, exercise, maintaining a healthy weight and taking medication as prescribed by your doctor.

 - Get active.
-People who exercise have lower rates of death and heart disease.
+People who exercise have lower rates of heart disease and death.
 Even leisurely activities such as gardening or walking can lower your risk of heart disease.
 Most people should exercise for 30 minutes, at moderate intensity, on most days.
-More vigorous activities are associated with more benefits.
+More vigorous activities are often associated with more benefits.
 Exercise should be aerobic, involving the large muscle groups.
 Such activities include brisk walking, cycling, swimming, skipping and jogging.
 Seek medical advice before starting any exercise programme.

 - Achieve and maintain a healthy weight.
 Excess weight puts significant strain on the heart and worsens several other risk factors such as diabetes, high blood pressure and high cholesterol.
 By eating well and exercising, you can lose weight and reduce your risk of heart disease.

 - Manage stress.
-Poorly controlled stress and anger can lead to a slightly increased risk of heart attacks and strokes.
+Poorly controlled stress and anger can lead to an increased risk of heart attacks and strokes.
 Learn to manage stress by practising relaxation techniques, learning how to manage time and setting realistic goals.